Which Granite looks like White Carrara Marble?

 Quartzite is a hard stone with performance properties similar to granite.
 White Fantasy

-is a quartzite popular for it's marble look-a-like color and pattern.
-The veining does tend to be more dense and the color is usually a touch on the gray side, but still light.
+is a quartzite popular for its marble look-a-like color and pattern.
+The veining does tend to be dense and the color is usually a touch on the gray side, but still light.
 White Princess

 is another quartzite that brings marble to mind.
 In truth, White Fantasy and White Princess quartzite often look very similar.